Ariello05/BashExercises/README.md

 # bash_L2
-Exercies for 'architecture of computers and operational systems' course.
+Exercises for 'architecture of computers and operational systems' course.
+1. Cpuinfo application
+2. Custom ps aux
+3. JSON parse to text and then ascii image
+4. Website checker - searches for updates in 'set' interval